 Pennsylvania: The Whitehall Kmart in the MacArthur Towne Center shutting down right after after Thanksgiving, the property was sold to a retailer called At Home Stores.
 Yet more proof the shutdowns are part of what I call the REIT conspiracy as local news media revealed that the owners of Millcreek Mall had already developed plans to chop up the Sears store by the time the official shutdown announcement was made at the end of 2015.

 Tennessee: Taxpayers are being raped of $7.45-million USD as Nashville Metro is buying a vacant Kmart for the purpose of creating a massive police-state police precinct!
 It’s been revealed that the blighted city of Memphis is putting all bets on economic recovery on taxpayer burdening apartment projects and piddly retail developments like a new Sears Hometown Store.
 Sears Hometown stores typically employ less than a dozen people with part time hours at minimum wage.

-Texas: In Houston, the iconic Sears at 4201 Main Street shutting down by the end of January 2018.
+Texas: The active Richardson Square Sears store was just sold to re-developer ATRCorinth, who plans on shutting it down when the short-term lease expires.
+In Houston, the iconic Sears at 4201 Main Street shutting down by the end of January 2018.

 Washington: The Tukwila and Tacoma franchised Sears Outlet stores are now under direct control of Sears Holdings, no explanation given.

 West Virginia: Kmart is paying the state Attorney General’s office $100-thousand USD as part of a settlement for violating the state’s pharmacy laws.
 Kmart still denies it violated the law.
 Rite Aid, Kroger, CVS and Walgreen also made settlements.